Skip to primary menu Skip to main content Skip to footer content

 Episode 24 transcript here.

-Narrators: Larry Turner, Troy Gaston, Patricia Porter, Betty Thompson, Richard Morgan.
+Narrators: Larry Turner, Troy Gaston, Patricia Porter, Betty Thompson, and Dr. Richard Morgan.
 Excerpts of Ms. Beauty Turner are from Dislocation (Sundhir Venkatesh, 2005) and Interrupt the Pipeline (Flavian Prince and Daniel Rudin, 2009).

 Larry and Troy’s interviews are also curated in episode 22 and episode 16 respectively.